aces/Loris/modules/data_release/test/TestPlan.md

 8. Repeat steps 2 to 5 but this time select both a 'Data Release File' and a 'Data Release Version'.
 An data entry error should be shown.

+9. Select the 'pencil' icon next to a file name and try to add permissions for the file for a user.
+Ensure that the user can see the file now that the permission was added for him/her.

+10. Select the 'pencil' icon next to a file name and try to remove permissions for the file for a user.
+Ensure that the user can no longer see the file now that the permission was removed for him/her.

+11. Select the 'pencil' icon next to a file name and try to hide the file.
+Ensure that the file is no longer visible to other non-admin users.

+12. Select the 'pencil' icon next to a file name and try to unhide the file.
+Ensure that the file is visible to other non-admin users.

+13. Select the 'pencil' icon next to a file name and try to delete the file.
+Ensure that the file is no longer visible.

-9. Click on the 'Manage Permissions' button.
+14. Click on the 'Manage Permissions' button.

-10. Try adding/removing permissions to specific release versions for specific users.
+15. Try adding/removing permissions to specific release versions for specific users.

-11. Ensure that an unmodified checkbox does not give or revoke any access permissions from the user.
+16. Ensure that an unmodified checkbox does not give or revoke any access permissions from the user.

-12. Ensure that when a box is unchecked, the user's access to any of the released files with that version is revoked.
+17. Ensure that when a box is unchecked, the user's access to any of the released files with that version is revoked.

-13. Ensure that when a box is checked, the user is granted access to all files within that release version.
+18. Ensure that when a box is checked, the user is granted access to all files within that release version.